 What was most impressive, however, was how clean and efficient Tokyo was.
 Litter on the street was almost non-existent and public transportation (coupled with a culture of order and respect) enabled millions of people to move around the city with ease.

-Sprawling in size, Tokyo can at first be overwhelming, and requires some thoughtful planning to make the most of your time, but it’s a city you could visit over and over again and always discover something new!
+Sprawling in size, Tokyo can at first be overwhelming.
+It requires some thoughtful planning to make the most of your time, but it’s a city you could visit over and over again and always discover something new!

-Since writing this post I’ve made a third trip to Tokyo and have a few more places I’d recommend visiting.
+Since writing this post, I’ve made a third trip to Tokyo and have a few more places I’d recommend adding to your Tokyo itinerary.

 Shinjuku Gyoen National Garden